RaffiSapire/ETHBerlin-simple-html-player/readme.md

 - get test Ethereum

-- ask the livepeer team and we can send you test ETH
+- ask the livepeer team (Raffi is your go-to) either at the sponsor table, or via discord send @RSAP your rinkeby ETH address and we can send you test ETH

 - get test LPT